 - North Dakota CLE Commission has suspended the credit limitations on self-study courses for those in Reporting Group 3.
 These attorneys may complete any portion of their requirements via on-demand courses.

 - For attorneys in New Mexico, an extension to late fee reporting deadlines has been granted by the Supreme Court of New Mexico.
-The 30-day extension means the following: (1) For those reporting by April 30, 2020, your 2019 credits can be reported subject to a $100 late fee.
+The 30-day extension means the following: (1) For those reporting by April 30, 2020, your 2019 credits may be reported subject to a $100 late fee.
 (2) There would be a $350 late fee for your 2019 credits if you are reporting by May 31, 2020.
 (3) Should you report beyond June 1, 2020. non-compliant attorneys will have their names sent to the Supreme Court.

 - With the recent Supreme Court order, all South Carolina attorneys may complete their credit requirement (14 hours) via online or telephonic programs for the 2019/2020 reporting period (ending April 15, 2020).

-- The State Bar of Texas has granted automatic extensions for the following: (1) Attorneys with missed January and February 2020 deadlines have been granted a sixty (60) day extension to prevent the assessment of further fees.
+- The State Bar of Texas has granted automatic extensions for the following: (1) Attorneys with missed and February 2020 deadlines have been granted a sixty (60) day extension to January to prevent the assessment of further fees.
 (2) Those with March, April, and May 2020 deadlines have been granted a sixty (60) day extension.
 (3) Those attorneys that are subject to suspension related to failure to comply with MCLE requirements in November and December 2019 have been granted a one-month extension.